danvk/aoc2022/README.md

 I'm interested in Deno as "a new way to TypeScript" and curious to what extent it feels different than Node.
 My sense is that they've converged a bit over the past few years since Node now includes more web-compatible APIs like `fetch`.

 I'm also curious to use JS / TS for more numerical, performance-sensitive work.
 My sense is that it's not as nice as Python for this sort of thing, but it will be a new domain for me to use a familiar language.
 Plus, I haven't been writing much TypeScript (or code in general) the past few months, and I'd like to get back into it!

+## Deno thoughts

+- The low config dream really is true.
+- I like that the linter is on by default, as is strict mode.
+- The editor integration needs some work.
+- Mostly it doesn't feel that different.